h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 This counter method ensures that the Tokens are unique, and are also independent of any Code value in the RADIUS packet header.
 This method is mandated because any other method of generating unique and non-conflicting Token values is more complex, with no additional benefit and only the likelihood of increased bugs and interoperability issues.
 Any other method for generating Token values would require substantially more resources to track outstanding Token values and their associated expiry times.

 The purpose for initializing the Token to a random counter is to aid administrators in debugging systems.
-If the Token values always used the same sequence, then it would easer for a person to confuse different packets which have the same Token value.
+If the Token values always used the same sequence, then it would easier for a person to confuse different packets which have the same Token value.
 By instead starting with a random value, those values are more evenly distributed across the set of allowed values, and are therefore more likely to be unique.

 As there is no special meaning for the Token, there is no meaning when a counter "wraps" around from a high value back to zero.
 The originating system can simply continue to increment the Token value without taking any special action in that situation.